Langtang, Gosainkunda and Helambu Trek 17 Days

 Visa And Entry Procedure

-Everyone needs a visa to enter Nepal except Indian nationals.
-Citizens of the SAARC nations like Pakistan, Bangladesh, and Bhutan do not require visa for a period of 30 days.
+Everyone except Indian nationals needs a visa to enter Nepal.
+Citizens of the SAARC nations like Pakistan, Bangladesh, and Bhutan do not require a visa for 30 days.
 Fortunately, getting a Nepal visa is an easy process.
-Tourist visas are issued on arrival at the international airport and official overland entry points.
-However, travelers from Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Senegal, Zimbabwe, Nigeria, Ethiopia, and Liberia are not issued visa on arrival.
-After you arrive at the Tribhuvan International Airport in Kathmandu, you will find electronic kiosks that will assist your visa processing.
-Taking the completed form and paying the visa fee, you need to stay in the long immigration queue for your visa on arrival.
+Tourist visas and official overland entry points are issued on arrival at the international airport.
+However, travelers from Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Senegal, Zimbabwe, Nigeria, Ethiopia, and Liberia have yet to be issued a visa on arrival.
+After arriving at the Tribhuvan International Airport in Kathmandu, you will find electronic kiosks to assist you in processing your visa.
+Taking the completed form and paying the visa fee, you must stay in the long immigration queue for your visa on arrival.

-Tourists can also apply for a Nepali visa at the local Nepali Embassy or Consulate located in their respective countries.
-Or, they can even mail their visa application to the visa office near their location, but well ahead of time to allow sufficient processing time.
-Nepal visa information for all categories of travelers and their correspondence costs can be very handy, so for more information and contact details of the Nepali Embassies and Consulate around the world,
+Tourists can also apply for a Nepali visa at the local Nepali Embassy or Consulate in their respective countries.
+They can even mail their visa application to the office nearby, but well ahead, to allow sufficient processing time.
+Nepal visa information for all categories of travelers and their correspondence costs can be convenient, so for more information and contact details of the Nepali Embassies and Consulate around the world,

 15 days – US$30, 30 days – US$50, and 90days – US$125